 We, Ernst & Young GmbH Wirtschaftsprüfungsgesellschaft, conducted our audit of this financial reporting on behalf of the Company.
 Besides satisfying the legal disclosure requirement (Sec.
 325 HGB ["Handelsgesetzbuch": German Commercial Code]) for statutory audits, the audit opinion is addressed exclusively to the Company and was issued for internal purposes only.
 It is not intended for any other purpose or to serve as a decision-making basis for third parties.
-The result of voluntary audits summarized in the audit opinion is thus not intended to serve as a decision-making basis for third parties and must not be used for purposes other than those intended.
+The result of voluntary audits summarized in the audit opinion is thus not intended to serve as a decision-making basis for purposes other than those intended.